mmoore483/quiz/README.md

 ### Personal Testing
 - Used lighthouse testing:
   - desktop 100% performance, accessibility, best practices however 89% SEO due to lack of meta description
-  - mobile 99% perfomance, 100% accessibility and best practices, 91% SEO.
+  - mobile 99% performance, 100% accessibility and best practices, 91% SEO.
 - Carried out the following successfully
   - Checked a username can be entered using enter key
   - Checked a username can be entered using the mouse